Indronil-Prince/PEARL-Lab-Website/README.md

 This command will install the Laravel Installer globally on your system.

+## Step 4: Start Apache Server and MySQL

+You can start Apache Server and MySQL using Xampp.

-## Step 4: Serve the Laravel Application
+## Step 5: Serve the Laravel Application
 Navigate to the project directory:

 **cd project-name**